Prospects for device-independent quantum key distribution: Typical protocol outline

 \section{Typical protocol outline}

 We now give an outline of the rough structure that the majority of current DIQKD protocols follow, incorporating some techniques that have recently been proven to improve the keyrates.
 However, note that there remains some flexibility in the exact manner in which each of these steps is implemented, which leads to subtle differences in protocol performance and security proofs.
 We shall briefly discuss some of these issues below. \oldthealgorithm\thealgorithm \begin{savenotes} \begin{breakablealgorithm} \end{breakablealgorithm} \end{savenotes} \thealgorithm\oldthealgorithm In the parameter-estimation step of the above sketch, the range of accepted values for the observed statistics would be based on the honest specification, although typically with some tolerance interval (to avoid having the honest implementation abort too frequently from statistical fluctuations).
 For instance, if the honest devices are expected to achieve a CHSH value of $\constr_\mathrm{exp}$, then typically the parameter-estimation step would accept if the corresponding ``statistical estimate'' (informally speaking) is greater than $\constr_\mathrm{exp}-\dtol$ for some $\dtol>0$.
-We shall use $n$ to denote the number of rounds in the protocol, and $\lkey$ to denote the length of the final keys produced.
-With this general structure in mind, we can define the (finite-size) \term{keyrate} and the \term{asymptotic keyrate} of such a protocol to be (respectively)
+We shall denote the number of rounds in the protocol as a parameter $n$, and denote the length of the final keys produced as $\lkey$ --- in general, the value of $\lkey$ (and possibly some other parameter choices in the protocol) would vary with $n$.

-(To be more precise, to define $\operatorname{rate}_\infty$ one would need to specify a family of such protocols parametrized by $n$, but this is indeed typically the case.)